ChRe777/TheGoodOnes/README.md

 # The Good Ones

+Today it is hard to find some good ones.
+Because everyone had their opinions (and opinions are often like noses) how to develop software.

 A collection of the good ones.

-A try to collect the good stuff I found over the years.
+A try to collect the good stuff I found over past the years (since 2000)

 I believe that good product could not be mass product.